Root Canals In Saukville

 Pre-Procedure Consultation

-Once you arrive at our dental office, Dr. Rachel Cook will review your medical history and take X-rays to evaluate your condition accurately.
+Once you arrive at our dental office, Dr. Rachel Cook or Dr. Schellhorns will review your medical history and take X-rays to evaluate your condition accurately.
 During this time, he will also discuss any questions or concerns you may have about the procedure.

 Dentist icon